 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 21.02.2025

+Area of Law: Classification of Consumer Category

 The Appellate Tribunal for Electricity held that the 2nd respondent, M/s Singhania International Ltd., should be considered a Power Intensive Unit (PIU) with effect from February 2016, when the appellant PSPCL had categorized it as such while sanctioning an extension of its load.
 The Tribunal disagreed with the state electricity regulatory commission's order, which had held that the 2nd respondent should be considered a PIU only from the date of the impugned order and disallowed PSPCL from recovering the differential tariff for the past period.
 The Tribunal, relying on its interpretation of the relevant supply code regulation, held that PSPCL was entitled to recover the differential tariff between the PIU and general industrial categories from the 2nd respondent for the past period, as this was due to an inadvertent error or misclassification.